Lensed or not lensed: Determining lensing magnifications for binary neutron star mergers from a single detection: Beyond mock data: Discussion

 Our work demonstrates a robust methodology to rule out or confirm the gravitational lensing hypothesis for BNS mergers.
 The methodology can be used to rule out lensing for intrinsically high mass BNS events, or confirm it for the galactic double neutron star population.
 The mock data was produced for two different lensed and unlensed scenario, employing the SFHo and ENG equations of state consistent with the current GW and EM observations~\cite{Radice:2017lry}.
 It is natural to wonder if the analysis could already rule out or confirm lensing for the high-mass binary neutron star event GW190425, and if not, what is required of a realistic detection to be able to make this distinction.

-We evaluate the magnification posterior using both the mass estimate and the tidal deformability measurement (as in Sec.~\ref{sec:bnslensingresults}) for GW190425\footnote{The parameter estimation samples released in \cite{GW190425_open_data} is used.}, but find that both the lensed and unlensed magnification estimates overlap, allowing no clear constraints on the lens hypothesis (Fig.~\ref{fig:lensingMagnificationGW190425}) The log Bayes factor for the lensed hypothesis against unlensed hypothesis are shown in Table~\ref{tab:GW190425logB} for a selected set of EOSs.
+We evaluate the magnification posterior using both the mass estimate and the tidal deformability measurement (as in Sec.~\ref{sec:bnslensingresults}) for GW190425\footnote{The parameter estimation samples released in \cite{GW190425_open_data} is used.}, but find that both the lensed and unlensed magnification estimates overlap, allowing no clear constraints on the lens hypothesis (Fig.~\ref{fig:lensingMagnificationGW190425}).
+However, we note that binary neutron star lensing is very unlikely within LIGO/Virgo at current sensitivity.
+Thus, in the absence of evidence, it is plausible that the event is not lensed.
+The log Bayes factor for the lensed hypothesis against unlensed hypothesis are shown in Table~\ref{tab:GW190425logB} for a selected set of EOSs.

 We deduce that the magnification $\mu$ is less than $87.0$, $86.5$ and $75.3$ for SFHo, ENG and MPA1, respectively, at a $99\%$ confidence level.